gard-projects/machine-learning/ShallowLearning/SVM/README.md

     return np.sign(self.decision_function(test_data))
 ```
 > [!NOTE]
-> In this sample code we use the Radial Basis Kernel function, but you can change this to `polynomial_kernel` or `linear_kernel` if needed
+> In this sample code we use the Radial Basis Kernel function (indicated by `smo.rbf_kernel`), but you can change this to `polynomial_kernel` or `linear_kernel` if needed

-The metric used to determine the model's performance is the accuracy metric, however there exists many other metrics that can be used instead e.g. **specificity** or **sensitivity**.
+The metric I chose to use to determine the model's performance, is the accuracy metric.
+It is important to note that there exists many other metrics that may be just as suitable, like for example **specificity** or **sensitivity**.
 ```
 def accuracy(self, test_data, labels):
     return np.mean(self.predict(test_data) == labels)
 ```

 ## Cross Validation
-The project makes use of a great technique, **cross validation**.
-It is a technique that gives you a more representative value for the true performance of the model, by exposing the model to various training and testing sets.
-In this project I chose the common 10-fold CV.
-My own implementation was not efficient, thus I made use of the GridSearchCV class from Sklearn.
-Essentially it breaks down the data set into 10 folds.
-For each iteration (equal to number of folds), we choose one fold as the testing set, and the 9 other folds as the training set.
-This ensures that every single individual in the dataset is used as a testing example, leading to a more precise score of the true performance of the model.
+In this project, we use a powerful method known as **cross validation** to evaluate the true performance of our model.
+This technique exposes the model to different combinations of training and testing sets.
+Specifically, I implemented the common 10-fold cross-validation using the `GridSearchCV` class from Sklearn.
+This approach divides the dataset into ten parts, using one fold for testing and the remaining nine for training in each iteration.
+This ensures each data point is used in the testing phase exactly once, offering a comprehensive assessment of model performance.
+Grid Search

 ## Grid Search
-I previously mentioned the term **hyperparameters**, but I did not state how to find these.
-In truth, most of these parameters are found through experience, but also through techniques like **Grid Search**.
-GridSearchCV expects various arguments like a dictionary of various values for the parameters, the pipeline object, and optionally parameters like the number of folds, the number of cores to use on the processor, and the type of score.
+Regarding **hyperparameters**, which I mentioned earlier, they are typically determined through a combination of experience and systematic techniques like **Grid Search**. `GridSearchCV` in Sklearn facilitates this by accepting a dictionary of parameter values, the pipeline object, and optional settings such as the number of folds, processor cores to use, and scoring method.
+It tests every possible combination of parameters to find the best ones.
+Below is an example of how this is implemented:
-It then goes through each combination of the parameters.
-See the example under.

 ```
 param_grid1 = {